Stand by Me (film): Filming

 Principal photography began on June 17 and ended on August 23, 1985.

-Parts of the film were shot in Brownsville, Oregon, which stood in for the fictional town of Castle Rock.
+Much of the film was shot in Brownsville, Oregon, which stood in for the fictional town of Castle Rock.
 Located between Salem and Eugene, the town was selected for its small-town 1950s ambience; approximately 100 local residents were employed as extras.
+Other scenes were filmed in nearby Cottage Grove, Veneta, Eugene and Junction City.

 The "barf-o-rama" scene was also filmed in Brownsville.
 A local bakery supplied the pies and extra filling, which was mixed with large-curd cottage cheese to simulate the vomit.
 The quantity of simulated vomit varied per person, from as much as 5 gal during the triggering event to as little as 1/16 gal.